proofpeer/local-lexing-isabelle-theories/README.md

 **Author:** Steven Obua (steven.obua@gmail.com)

 These theory files are for use with Isabelle 2016.
-They contain:
+They accompany the paper [Local Lexing](http://www.proofpeer.net/papers/locallexing) and contain:

 * the definition of and semantics for local lexing
 * a high-level algorithm which implements local lexing